pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

   for this behaviour.

-* The kill signal is issued approximately one second after the alarm notification is issue on *notificationpath*: this delay is designed to allow an alarm handler or annunciator to detect the alarm condition and do its thing.
+* The kill signal is issued approximately one second after the alarm notification is issued on *notificationpath*: this delay is designed to allow an alarm handler or annunciator to detect the alarm condition and do its thing.